-In Rue François Miron are two well restored half-timbered houses dating back to the 15th century.
-The neighbouring Rue des Barres offers some fine views of the Old Paris.
+In Rue François Miron are two well-restored half-timbered houses dating back to the 15th century.
+The neighbouring Rue des Barres offers some fine views of Old Paris.

 Not far from the bustling Place de l’Hôtel de Ville, the Billettes is Paris’ only medieval cloister to have survived.

 The picturesque Place des Vosges is located at the junction of the 3rd and 4th arrondissements.
 This excellent example of Louis XIII-style architecture is the oldest planned square in Paris and its charm comes from the regularity of the façades.
 Often considered as one of Europe’s most beautiful squares, the Place des Vosges, formally named “Place Royale”, is a perfectly symmetrical square (140 m X 140 m) bordered by 36 buildings.